TYPES OF CYCLING HOLIDAYS IN FRANCE

 If you’d rather stay in one place – without the need to pack and unpack – you can, as well as opting for a self guided, centre based holiday as part of a small group.
 These let you go off cycling during the day before joining the rest of the group in the evening.
 If you're a solo cyclist you'll get the option to share a room with someone of the same gender or have your own space for a supplement.
 Some of the sterner routes, such as over the Pyrénées and around the Alps, are much better suited to guided small groups, as you need to follow a leader who knows what lies ahead as well as evoking esprit de corps to help you over a hump.

-France is vast so you’d be wise to peruse our cycling in France map & highlights guide so as to make the most of your time in one of Europe’s richest and most varied cultural and naturally beautiful countries.
+France is vast so you’d be wise to peruse our cycling in France map & highlights guide.

-The beast, the giant, call it what you will; the ascent of Mont Ventoux has been firmly cemented in cycling lore.
+The ascent of Mont Ventoux has been firmly cemented in cycling lore.

-With a succession of monumental renaissance palaces and medieval masterpieces lining the Loire Valley, what better way to explore than on a chateau to chateau cycling holiday.
+What a better way to explore the Loire Valley than on a chateau to chateau cycle.